 The Corinth Rift Laboratory (CRL-NFO; 21.35°E-22.5°E; 38°N-38.65°N) is centered between the cities of Patras (west) and Aigion (east).
 It is one of the most seismically active zones in Europe.
 Scientists and engineers are joining their efforts to investigate fault mechanics, its relationship with earthquakes, fluid flow and the related hazards in the Corinth rift.

-Last available interferograms (see also complete catalogue)
+Interferograms (see also complete catalogue)

 Troposphere-phase relation in the last descending (track 80) interferogram

 Real time GNSS at Patras (see the CNES PPP Wizard)